timfrazier1/AdversarySimulation/AdvSim_install.md

 # AdvSim Install Guide
 This guide is intended to provide a prescriptive path to getting a minimal adversary simulation setup using Splunk and Phantom (free/community editions).
-There is obviously much left to the reader once the setup is complete in terms of what techniques to test
+There is obviously much left to the reader once the setup is complete in terms of what techniques to test.

+Follow either Option A to use AWS AMIs or Option B to use Detection Lab locally for getting the basic components in place.
+Then skip down to "Further Phantom Setup"

-### Setting up Splunk:
+## Step 1: Option A: Setting up Splunk:

-1. Launch Splunk Enterprise AMI on AWS (or on-prem version) (tested with version 7.3)
+1. Launch Splunk Enterprise AMI on AWS (or on-prem version) (tested with version 7.2.5)
 2. Commands from Splunk instance CLI
 ```
 sudo su